raffaelladevita/clas12-timeline/README.md

   * argument `prefix` tells all timeline hipo files will be prepended with that argument, which is helpful to keep the online hipo files

+* `indexPage.groovy`
+  * generate `ListOfTimelines.json` file, for hipo files in the online directory's subirectories